intere/ArtifactInspector/README.md

 3. Run this app on the device / simulator (select a development team if you're installing on a device)
 4. Use the UI to dump the various items to the console

+## LICENSE
+MIT - see the associated License File